s-baumann/StochasticIntegrals.jl/README.md

 ```
 All of the hard work is done inside the above constructor.
 In particular a covariance matrix is generated as
 well as its inverse, cholesky decomposition and determinant.
 These can be accessed directly in the normal way.
-Alternatively there are methods that can be called oon a covar object to extract a correlation, covariance, variance or volatility using the stochastic integral ids.
+Alternatively there are methods that can be called on a covar object to extract a correlation, covariance, variance or volatility using the stochastic integral ids.
 For instance to get the covariance between integrals A and B:
 ```
 covariance_of_A_and_B = get_covariance(covar, "A", "B")
 ```